ridvikpal/SimplyTrack/README.md

 * Sorting Features on the Table (sort by different column value, like in Excel tables)
 * Date filters to filter transactions across different dates
 * Multithreading with thread library to yeild some performance gains (perfomance is already decent, but could be better)

+## Icon Credits
+The icon used in the logo and application comes from www.flaticon.com:

+<a href="https://www.flaticon.com/free-icons/transaction" title="transaction icons">Transaction icons created by Aficons studio - Flaticon</a>